oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

     ![application](images/edit-drill.png " ")

-7. If you click on the arrows under the “Form on S_ORD” panel you can navigate through Master Orders table rows and corresponding Order Items Detail rows are displayed accordingly.
+7. If you click on the arrows under the “Form on S_ORD” panel, you can navigate through the Master Orders table rows, and corresponding Order Items Detail rows are displayed accordingly.

     ![application](images/view-drill.png " ")

 ## Summary
-Now you have created the APEX application with multiple report example scenarios for Customer, Orders and Order Items tables.
+You have now created the APEX application with multiple report example scenarios for the Customer, Orders, and Order Items tables.
 In the next lab you will undertake Oracle Forms functionalities enhancement steps in APEX.

+## Acknowledgements
+- **Author** - Monica Godoy, Principal Product Manager ; Ankita Beri, Product Manager
+- **Last Updated By/Date** - Ankita Beri, Product Manager, July 2024